PaddlePaddle/PaddleSpeech/README.md

     - Upload these tar files to PaddleCloud filesystem.
     - Create cloud manifests by replacing local filesystem paths with PaddleCloud filesystem paths.
 New manifests will be used to inform the cloud jobs of audio files' location and their meta information.

-    It should be done only once for the very first time we do the cloud training.
+    It should be done only once for the very first time to do the cloud training.
 Later, the data is kept persisitent on the cloud filesystem and reusable for further job submissions.

     For argument details please refer to [Train DeepSpeech2 on PaddleCloud](https://github.com/PaddlePaddle/models/tree/develop/deep_speech_2/cloud).